-As of December 31, 2021 and 2020, the new product development contracts and outsourcing design contracts signed by the merged company and its related parties have not yet been recognized due to the failure to reach the agreed development and design stage.
+As of December 31, 2022 and 2021, the new product development contracts and outsourcing design contracts signed by the company and its related parties have not yet been recognized due to the failure to reach the agreed development and design stage.
 Please refer to Note 9 for details.